- Interested in understanding how the financial markets actually work?

 What do I study in the programs?

-In the first year both programs have almost identical studies.
-You will study Mathematics, Accounting and Financial Management, Microeconomics, Macroeconomics, Capital Markets and Institutions, and either another Commerce option or a recommended Computing course.
+In the first year you will study Mathematics, Accounting and Financial Management, Microeconomics, Macroeconomics, Capital Markets and Institutions, and either another Commerce option or a recommended Computing course.
 Statistics studies start in year 2.

 Mathematics and Statistics in both programs can be studied at the Ordinary level or at the Higher level depending on your interests and abilities, but study at the Higher level is recommended and may be necessary for certain courses in later years.

-To find out the formal requirements (in terms of courses that you have to study), see the Quantitative Risk study plan within the Advanced Mathematics Degree Program or the recommended Finance Study Plan for the combined BCom/BSc degree with majors in Finance and Mathematics or Statistics.
+To find out the formal requirements (in terms of courses that you have to study), see the recommended Finance Study Plan for the combined BCom/BSc degree with majors in Finance and Mathematics or Statistics.

 For formal details and informal descriptions of individual Mathematics and Statistics courses, see the Details of Courses page.

-In the final year of the Advanced Mathematics Program, or if you do the extra fifth (Honours) year of the combined degree in Mathematics or Statistics, you will undertake a project in Mathematics or Statistics and its applications to a selected area of Finance.
-This project is likely to involve cooperation with the finance industry and its implementation will use industry-standard computing techniques.
-A similar project is optional for those doing the four-year BCom/BSc.
+In the final year of the Advanced Mathematics or Advanced Science dual Programs, or if you do the extra fifth (Honours) year of the combined degree in Mathematics or Statistics, you will undertake a project in Mathematics or Statistics and could focus on its applications to a selected area of Finance.
+Such a project is likely to involve cooperation with the finance industry and its implementation will use industry-standard computing techniques.

 What are the entry and continuation requirements?